 Although the directive acts at the whole EU level, member states can choose to apply an environmental quality standard (EQS) for an alternative matrix or, where relevant, an alternative biota taxon.
 In addition, the new directive encourages the development of novel monitoring methods such as passive sampling and other tools.

-CIP 2 UK regulations investigates the occurrence, sources and removal of trace substances in waste water treatment facilitiy effluent.
+CIP 2 UK regulations investigates the occurrence, sources and removal of trace substances in waste water treatment facility effluent.
 This regulation helps to establish priorities for remediative action to ensure surface waters meet new Environmental Quality Standards (EQS).

 The primary objective of CIP 2 is to identify and characterize sites where EQS levels are breached.
 In the program 70 priority substances were determined from 162 sewage treatment works (STW) effluents.
 11 pharmaceuticals were also identified as priority monitoring candidates.
-It is important to note that EQS is defined for only 3 pharmaceutical compounds Diclofenac, E2 and EE2.
-All substances selected for monitoring analysis were detected previously in waste water effluent samples.
+It is important to note that EQS is defined for only 3 pharmaceutical compounds Diclofenac, E2, and EE2.
+All substances selected for monitoring analysis were detected previously in wastewater effluent samples.
 The determined environmental concentrations of many priority substances in effluent exceeded EQS.